 Vance has infected many media outlets with shiny object syndrome.
 Anchors and reporters are repeating endlessly the fact that Vance is the first person of the millennial generation to join a major party presidential ticket.
 They’re hyping him as not just the successor to Trump but as the potential future of U.S. politics.

 His experiences and background are said to differentiate him from many of the septuagenarians and octogenarians who have dominated the national political scene as of late.
-It’s true that, at just 39, Vance has lived a life which that’s taken more twists and turns than many others his age.
+It’s true that, at just 39, Vance has lived a life that’s taken more twists and turns than many others his age.
 Some aspects of his past matter more than others, though, especially when it comes to ascertaining where his political inclinations and loyalties may lie.

 In 2014, the same year he started marketing himself as J.D.
 Vance, he also started what has turned out to be a very lucrative relationship with what Marxists might call “the most reactionary sections of finance capital.”

-His first job out of Yale was as a venture capitalist at Mithril Capital, and his first boss was billionaire financier of the extreme-right, Peter Thiel.
+His first job out of Yale was as a venture capitalist at Mithril Capital, and his first boss was billionaire financier of the extreme right, Peter Thiel.
 Thiel has stuffed money into almost every “New Right” cultural and ideological enterprise he can find, from “neo-reactionaries” to white nationalists, but he’s focused special attention on his former employee.

-Though Vance left Mithril Capital after two years to follow his wife Usha to D.C., where she worked as clerk for both future Supreme Court Justice Brett Kavanaugh and Supreme Court Chief Justice John Roberts, he stayed in close touch with Thiel.
+Though Vance left Mithril Capital after two years to follow his wife Usha to D.C., where she worked as a clerk for both future Supreme Court Justice Brett Kavanaugh and Supreme Court Chief Justice John Roberts, he stayed in close touch with Thiel.
 He kept up his networking among the leading figures of high finance, going to work next for AOL founder Steve Case’s Revolution LLC investment firm.

 Two years after arriving in Washington, Vance abruptly moved back to Ohio.
 There, he co-founded a venture capitalist firm of his own, Narya Capital, with funding help from his former boss, Thiel.
 Narya’s mission was to push back against what Vance called “woke capital.”
 In its portfolio were the alt-right Canadian streaming platform Rumble, Vivek Ramaswamy’s Strive Asset Management, and True Anomaly, a self-described “space surveillance startup.”